Root Institute is offering this residential programme for in-depth study of Buddhist philosophy and psychology.

 1 personal reference from a spiritual friend, mentor or guide

 Finally, a Skype interview with the Centre's Director and the Basic Programme Coordinator.

-We hope that offering a complete, residential Basic Programme, over a five-year period, seven months each year, will make Root Institute for Wisdom Culture an attractive place for beginning and more advanced students and practitioners alike.
+We hope that offering a complete, residential Basic Programme, over a five-year period, six-and-a-half months each year, will make Root Institute for Wisdom Culture an attractive place for beginning and more advanced students and practitioners alike.

 Root Institute is a delightful, semi-monastic meditation centre.